liuyi1989/ResCaps/README.md

 # ResCaps

-Capsule Networks With Residual Pose Routing
+If you are interested in our work, please cite as follows:

+@article{liu2024capsule,

+  title={Capsule networks with residual pose routing},

+  author={Liu, Yi and Cheng, De and Zhang, Dingwen and Xu, Shoukun and Han, Jungong},

-Submitted to IEEE Transactions on Neural Networks and Learning Systems.
+  journal={IEEE Transactions on Neural Networks and Learning Systems},

+  year={2024},

+  publisher={IEEE}

+}.

 Results for the task of saliency detection have been released on